Your applications should be addressed as usual to:

 F-38406 St Martin d'Hères, France.

-On the title page, you must fill out the line `special requirements' if you request spectral line on-the-fly observations, the polarimeter, `service observing', or specific dates for time dependent observations (if there are periods when you cannot observe for personal reasons, please specify them here; beware, however, that they could be a motive for proposal rejection!).
+On the title page, you must fill out the line `special requirements' if you request the polarimeter, `service observing', or specific dates for time dependent observations (if there are periods when you cannot observe for personal reasons, please specify them here; beware, however, that they could be a motive for proposal rejection!).

 We insist upon receiving, with proposals for heterodyne receivers, a complete list of frequencies corrected for source redshift (to 0.1 GHz, unless your frequencies are confidential).
 You should specify which receivers you plan to use.
-Note that the use of the 2 mm receiver prevents the use of 3mm2 and 230G2, which, otherwise, can be used in parallel with receiver 3mm1 and 230G1 (see below).
+Note that the use of the 2 mm receiver prevents the use of the second 3 mm and 1.3 mm receivers, which, otherwise, can be used in parallel with receiver 3mm1 and 230G1 (see below).

-In order to avoid useless duplication of observations and to protect already accepted proposals, we keep up a computerized list of targets.
+In order to avoid useless duplication of observations and to protect already accepted proposals, we keep up a computerised list of targets.
 We ask you to fill out carefully your source list.
-This list must imperatively contain all the sources (and only those sources) for which you request observing time.
+This list must imperatively contain all the sources for which you request observing time.
 To allow electronic scanning of your source parameters, your list must be typed or printed following the format indicated on the proposal form (please, do not hand write).
 If your source list is long (e.g. more than 15 sources) you may print it on a separate page, keeping the same format.

 The scientific aims of the proposed programme should be explained in 2 pages of text maximum, plus one page of figures and tables.
 Proposals should be self-explanatory, clearly state these aims, and explain the need of the 30m telescope.
 The amount of time requested should be carefully estimated and justified (see below); it should include pointing, focussing, and calibration checks and allow for receiver tunings (on average 20 min. per receiver).